vkrm03/Bookaroo/README.md

 Welcome to **Bookaroo**, an interactive chatbot-powered e-commerce web app made for book lovers!
 Whether you're hunting for mystery novels or rom-coms, BookarooBot's got your back with AI-driven recommendations, a shopping cart, and a smooth checkout system.

-> 🎯 Submission for Uplyft.ai Case Study Round 1
+> 🎯 Submission for Uplyft.ai
 > 🚀 Tech Stack: React + Flask + Express + MongoDB + OpenAI GPT

 ---